GOALS. STRATEGY. TACTICS.

-Your goal is the change you seek to make in the world, a shining, unwavering light pointing towards the destination of your work.
-Your strategy is your long-lasting way of chasing that goal.
+Your goal is the change you want to make in the world.
+It’s a shining, unwavering light pointing towards the destination of your work.
+Your strategy is the steady path you decide to travel to reach your goal.
 Your tactics are the dozens or hundreds of steps you’ll take while following your strategy.

-- Seth Godin, 'This is Marketing' -
+- Seth Godin, 'This is Marketing'

 How about you: do you have a clear goal and do you have a strategy to get there?
 Or are you trying out a bunch of unrelated things and getting frustrated when they don’t pay off?

 I used to get lost in millions of actions, feeling I was not moving forward.
 I would justify it to myself as being on the journey to Ithaka.
 If you’re about to look it up because you need an excuse for playing a tactic game of life without a clear goal...don’t!
 At least, give this little exercise a chance first.

 Imagine a world without any of the problems that are holding you back from making the most of your career.
 Imagine you had unlimited time and resources to do whatever you want.
 Look past ‘nothing’, ‘enjoy my free time traveling', or all your inner screaming for some peace, and quiet.

 You are a rabbit-like entrepreneur.
 Sure you need rest from time to time, but your inability to run can cause you actual physical pain.
 And if I know you, I would give you a maximum of one year of enjoying your post-jackpot freedom, before the urge awakens to do 'something' with your life.
 What is that?

 You are a smart person.
 Don’t build a brand without a strategy.
 And don’t think about strategy before you decide where you’re going.
 And if your strategy needs you to change your tactics 5 times to get to that dot, that’s ok!